 Interested in visiting the Angel of the North?
 The iconic sculpture is about four miles from the Sage Gateshead.
 The number 21 bus, from Newcastle’s Eldon Square or Gateshead Interchange, stops close to the landmark.

-Other art museums in north-east England
+Other art museums in North East England

 After visiting the art galleries in Newcastle and Gateshead why not travel to other leading art museums in north-east England?

 Sunderland is a 30-minute ride from central Newcastle on the Tyne and Wear Metro.
-Disembark the Metro at St Peter’s to visit the United Kingdom’s National Glass Centre which features glassware exhibitions and hosts glass-making demostrations.
+Disembark the Metro at St Peter’s to visit the United Kingdom’s National Glass Centre which features glassware exhibitions and hosts glass-making demonstrations.
 The building by the north bank of the River Wear also hosts the Northern Gallery for Contemporary Art.
 Works by L.S.
 Lowry are displayed at Sunderland Museum and Winter Gardens which in 2019 hosted a major Leonardo da Vinci exhibition.

 Middlesbrough, an 80-minute train journey from Newcastle Central Station, hosts the Middlesbrough Institute of Modern Art.
 The institution is usually refered to by its acronym, the MIMA.
 Anish Kapoor’s sculpture Temenos stands close to the mouth of the River Tees.

-Staying in Newcastle or Gateshead
+Hotels in Newcastle and Gateshead

 Map of Newcastle and Gateshead